ifsheldon/ideas_reifying/content/blog/scientific-computing-in-rust-with-pytorch/index.en.md

 there's a `Arc<Mutex<Variables>>` which may serve as a "GIL" for tensors stored in a `VarStore`.
 I didn't have time to dig into that further, but I think it's worth investigating.

-As the documentation of `tch-rs` mention that "the code generation part for the C api on top of libtorch comes from ocaml-torch", probably this lock is necessary in the OCaml bindings, but we don't know whether PyTorch's APIs overfit Python with GIL too much to be safe to call without locks.
+As the documentation of `tch-rs` mention that "the code generation part for the C api on top of libtorch comes from ocaml-torch", probably this lock is necessary only in the OCaml bindings, but we don't know whether PyTorch's APIs overfit Python with GIL too much to be safe to call without locks.
 Would be nice if an expert in PyTorch internals can share some insights in [my issue in tch-rs repo](https://github.com/LaurentMazare/tch-rs/issues/966).

 ## Some Thoughts